Albert0i/probabilistic-data-structure/README.2.md

 #### I. Project setup
+Instead of making this project more real, I am going to make it more fun...
+To be honest...
+Around 90% of code is written by AI, 9% borrows from [here](https://github.com/redis-developer/finding-bigfoot-with-semantic-search) and the last 1% is written by myself.

 Previously, my slogan was "When in doubt, ask Google.", now my slogan is "When in doubt, ask AI".
 However, AI tends to give answers which you want to hear, they never say NO by retorting your proposal with:
 - This is so stupid!
 I mean YOUR idea...
 - You are so wrong!
 NEVER do it again...